Yuhala/tees-for-dummies/tdx/README.md

 ## Intel trusted domain extensions (TDX)
 > As opposed to TEEs like SGX and TrustZone which protect a single program at runtime, TDX protects an entire VM.
-In TDX, a protected VM is called a _trust domains_ (TD).
+In TDX, a protected VM is called a _trust domain_ (TD).
 The VM's memory is transparently encrypted/decrypted using multi-key Total Memory Encryption (MKTME) at cacheline granularity within the CPU.
 Each VM is associated to a unique key which cannot be accessed by the hypervisor or other VMs.
 A central component called the *TDX Module* sits between TDs and the hypervisor and handles access control, TD context switches, etc.

 ## Setup